rubyonjets/jets/docs/_docs/install.md

 ## Database

-By default, when you run a `jets new` command, it generates a Gemfile that has database adapter gem like `mysql2` or `pg`.
-A `bundle install` is run immediately as part of the `jets new` command.
-So the specific database needs to be installed.
-The current default ORM database is MySQL.
+By default, when you run a `jets new` command, Jets calls `bundle install` and attempts to install the `mysql2` gem.
+Make sure that you have mySQL installed.

-If you do not need an ORM database adapter, you can use the `jets new --no-database` option, and a database gem will not be added to the Gemfile.
+If you don't need an ORM database adapter, or want to use another database, use the `jets new --no-database` option so that Jets doesn't attempt to install MySQL.
+You can subsequently add your chosen adapter gem to the Gemfile and run `bundle install`.

-Here are various ways to install different databases:
+Here are the instructions to install MySQL and PostgreSQL:

 ### MySQL